hyper-ml/jupyter-extensions/README.md

 ## Run Jupyter Notebooks in Background

-This extension supports running notebooks in the background.
+This extension supports running and monitoring notebooks in the background from the comfort of Jupyter Labs.

 The use cases are -
 * you want to continue working on an approach and try several other approaches at the same time in background